naztronaut/AIIM/README.md

 ##### Am I In (a) Meeting?

 This app will detect if you are in a meeting in Zoom or Microsoft Teams and send a REST call to a Raspberry Pi which will them either turn on or off an LED.
 This was written to work with Windows for now but I will try to add Mac and Linux support.
 I welcome pull requests!
+This does **NOT** utilize any kind of APIs to determine if you are in a meeting.
+No APIs means lower risk for data exposure (I understand there has been a lot of concerns around zoom privacy and security).
+This app only cares about the processes.

-How does this work?
+##### How does this work?

+Here's a quick summary of how things work:

-A Python script is run on a schedule using Task Scheduler which checks for the Zoom or Microsoft Teams processes.
-This does NOT use any kind of API into these apps to determine if you are in a meeting.
-I know there has been a lot of privacy and security concerns with Zoom as of late.
-This script will not be able to see any kind of data or know anything about your meetings, it can only tell if you are in a meeting and then notifies others in your household.
+1. Python script is run on a schedule using Task Scheduler which checks for the Zoom or Microsoft Teams processes.
+2. If you are in a meeting, the script makes a REST call to a Raspberry Pi running a Flask app.
+3. Depending on your settings, it'll either turn the GPIO on/off or do some cool things with NeoPixel LEDs.

 Zoom meeting detection works really well.
 However, Microsoft Teams isn't guaranteed.
 The way this script tells if you are in a Teams meeting is by reading the Window Title.
 When you first enter a meeting, the window title is "Meeting | Microsoft Teams" - however, if you switch to chat or activity or any other tab within Teams, the window title changes